StephenGill/a11y-guidance.github.io/documents.md

 Don’t use bold to mark up subheadings.
 Use styles to create a hierarchy of headings: ‘heading 1’, ‘heading 2’ and so on.

-## What to do if you’re converting or uploading a document
+## Converting or uploading a document

 Wherever possible, create content in HTML formats.
 If you need to publish a document in another format, it should be in addition to an HTML version.